restful-ma/rest-ruler/docs/Rules/readme.md

 For the implementation of rules related to the URI, we work on the *"path"*-portion of the URI.
 In an OpenAPI definition of an API, the path portion can be found in the *"paths"*-segment.
 Each path in the *"paths"* segment may optionally contain a list of parameter definitions for both path variables as also query parameters next to the required definition of the path.
 It may also contain request bodies and response definitions for numerous HTTP response codes.
 In these responses, a detailed description of what kind of response object, such as their data type, will be received for each HTTP response code.

 ### List of implemented rules
+Documentation about the rules can be found in the [folder](./Implemented-Rules).

 * [Forward slash separator (/) must be used to indicate a hierarchical relationship](./Implemented-Rules/Forward-slash-separator-must-be-used-to-indicate-a-hierarchical-relationship.md)
 * [A trailing forward slash (/) should not be included in URIs](./Implemented-Rules/A-trailing-foward-slash-should-not-be-included-in-URIs.md)
 * [GET and POST must not be used to tunnel other request methods](./Implemented-Rules/GET-and-POST-must-not-be-used-to-tunnel-other-request-methods.md)